chaudharydeepanshu/clean_calendar/README.md

 ## Getting started

-- Add dependency in pubspec.yaml:
+- In pubspec.yaml, add this dependency:

 ```yaml
 clean_calendar:
 ```

-- Import the package into your project:
+- Add this package to your project:

 ```dart
 import 'package:clean_calendar/clean_calendar.dart';